The HR software buying team: Roles, responsibilities, tips

 Subject matter experts

-However, the team could also include multiple people from one function.
-For example, if the team is evaluating a compensation management tool, a compensation coordinator might need to join the process alongside the compensation and benefits manager.
-For a payroll system, individuals who manage and run payroll will need to look at the capabilities of the system, and someone from finance needs to ensure the system meets financial and statutory reporting requirements and is able to integrate into the general ledger.
-For recruiting software, regional recruiting managers and recruiting coordinators might need to provide their input into the process.
+The team could also include multiple people from one function.
+For example, if the team is evaluating a compensation management tool, a compensation coordinator might need to join the process with the compensation and benefits manager.
+For a payroll system, individuals who manage and run payroll need to examine the system capabilities, and someone from finance needs to ensure the system meets financial and statutory reporting requirements and can integrate with the general ledger.
+For recruiting software, regional recruiting managers and recruiting coordinators might need to provide their input.

 Demo team

-Not all HR professionals and subject matter experts will necessarily participate in the entire evaluation process, but they should sit in on the product presentations and demos.
-Demos give the opportunity to ask important questions about supported processes and functionality that relates to their everyday HR work.
+Not all HR professionals and subject matter experts necessarily participate in the entire evaluation process; however, expanding the audience for the product presentations and demos can be valuable.
+Vendor demos provide an opportunity to ask important questions about supported processes and functionality that relate to everyday HR work.

 HR software buying team examples

-For a selection team evaluating a recruiting system, the team makeup could look something like the following:
+For a selection team evaluating a recruiting system, the team makeup could look similar to the following:

 - Sponsor.
 CHRO or HR director.